 Bees & Pollination

-Flower petals are a very important part of flowers.
-Besides smelling good, they also have a special job to do.
+Flower petals are a very important part of how flowers grow.
+Besides smelling good, they also do a special job.
 They protect the parts of the flower that make seeds from weather and any harm that could be caused by animals or insects trying to eat them.
 The petals slowly open up as the flower blooms.
 Once they have opened, the petals have another job to do – they attract insects to come and drink the nectar inside the flowers.